DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/TransferObjectLayers/TOL-Transfer-Object-Layers.md

 ## Modify Data Before Transferring

-Transfer Object Layers provides comprehensive data editing capabilities, allowing you to modify object layer data directly in the UI before transferring to your target file.
+Transfer Object Layers provides data editing capabilities, allowing you to modify object layer data directly in the UI before transferring to your target file.

 ### Overview